sapporo-wes/tonkaz/tests/README.md

 ### Executed environment

-About the environment in which the crate was generated.
+About the environment in which these crates were generated.

 | Field                   | Linux env                                  | Mac Apple silicon env |
 | ----------------------- | ------------------------------------------ | --------------------- |